asayer-io/asayer-nunit/README.md

 * Build it (*Build > Build Solution*, which will automatically install the required NuGet packages)
 * Update the `App.config` file with your Asayer [API key](https://dashboard.asayer.io/settings?f=3)

-See [troubleshooting](#troubleshooting) if you are unable to open or build the solution.

 ## Run it
 To run the test, proceed as follows: